 Even though it is very unlikely that a silverfish will touch you or bite you at all, it can happen.
 And when it happens you might not even feel it.
 But don’t worry.
 They are not poisonous.

 There are, however, some problems a silverfish bite can cause to people with allergies.
-The easiest sign to spot is red dots on around the bite.
+The obvious sign of an allergic reaction is the

 - bronchial asthma

 An allergic reaction can also occur if you ingest a silverfish or its faeces.